Philomena McCarthy on how to be straight when your family is crooked

 The white crow | Book 2 | Published July 2025 | Read September 2025

-Book 2 sees Phil married to Henry and determined to make a go of things with the London Metropolitan police, despite her notorious family and constantly-tested loyalties.
-On patrol early one morning, Phil comes across a young girl, barefoot and covered in blood who tells Phil she cannot wake her mother.
+Book 2 sees Phil married to Henry and determined to make a go of things with the London Metropolitan police, despite her constantly-tested loyalties.
+On patrol early one morning, Phil comes across a young girl, barefoot and covered in blood.
+The little girl tells Phil she cannot wake her mother.
 Meanwhile, a London jeweler has a bomb strapped to his chest, his store is ransacked, and millions of pounds are missing.
-These two events are connected, and soon Phil finds herself tangled up yet again in a complicated case that may involve her father.
-She is again under suspicion for complicity, her career and her safety in jeopardy.
+These two events are connected, and soon Phil finds herself tangled up yet again in a complicated case that may involve her father, Edward, head of the notorious McCarthy crime family.
+Phil is again under suspicion for complicity, and her career and her safety are in jeopardy.

 I gave book 1 in the series four stars but the second book is easily a 5-star read.
 It's one of Robotham's best recent works, I think, and I am so happy and relieved to see him back to form after the disappointing fourth book in my beloved Cyrus and Evie series.

 The fascinating main cast is back in full swing in The white crow.
-I absolutely love Phil.
+I loved Phil even more after reading the second book.
 She's fearless and strong, smart, and empathetic, but also self-aware and vulnerable.
 Hot firefighter husband Henry is a strong supporting player and the notorious McCarthy brothers are a colourful band of criminals that you just can't help but love.
-Robotham handles the tightrope that Phil constantly walks with authenticity and the right amount of humour, showing how juxtaposition of Phil's police work with family allegiances test her values and make her life complicated on the daily.
+Robotham handles the tightrope that Phil constantly walks with authenticity and the right amount of humour, showing how the juxtaposition of Phil's police work with family allegiances test her values and make her life complicated on the daily.

 Rating: ⭐⭐⭐⭐⭐